-The course explores the roots of evangelical, Pentecostal, and charismatic Christianity in America and traces the development of these movements up to the present time.
-Special emphasis will be placed on the Wesleyan revivals; the late-nineteenth-century holiness and Pentecostal movements in the American South; and the twentieth-century emergence of fundamentalism, neoevangelicalism, the religious right, and the charismatic movement.
-Prerequisites: none
+Explores the roots of evangelical, Pentecostal, and charismatic Christianity in America and traces the development of these movements up to the present.
+Emphasizes the Wesleyan revivals, the late nineteenth-century holiness and Pentecostal movements in the American South, and the twentieth-century emergence of fundamentalism, neoevangelicalism, the religious right, and the charismatic movement.
+Prerequisites: None.